Immersed in

 Group Properties

 Original views.
-Curiosity, seeking the unusual in the world; wide range of interests, interest in complex tasks.
-Positive attitude towards science and 'smart people.'
-Forward-looking, inclination towards altruistic heroism.
+Curiosity, seeking the unusual in the worl,, wide range of interests, interest in complex tasks.
+Positive attitude towards science and respect for intellectual achievement.
+Forward-looking, inclination toward self-sacrificing or high-stakes action for broader goals.
 Talkative.
-Often excessive, hard-to-control activity.
+Often excessive activity with difficulty in self-regulation.

 Strategy: Searching activity.
 Cognition of the world, increasing the volume of awareness.